yliess86/PhDThesis/thesis.md

 **Baseline:** We evaluate StencilTorch against previous work: PaintsChainer Zhang et al. [@zhang_2018], PaintsChainer [@paintschainer_2018], Ci et al. [@ci_2018] who has made their code available and thus helped in the reproduction of their work, and our previous contribution PaintsTorch [@hati_2019].

 **Objective Evaluation:**  We evaulate the [+fid]{.full} of our generated illustration against the targets.
 The +fid measures the intra-class dropping, diversity, and quality.
 A small value means that the two distributions compared are similar.
 The results of the +fid evaluation are shown in @tbl:core_st_fid.
-Our model StencilTorch outperform previous work with various amount of hint conditioning.
+Our model StencilTorch outperforms previous work with various amount of hint conditioning.

 ---------------------------------------------------------------------
 Model                  No Hints       Hints    Full Hints        Mean